microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multitenantorganizationmember-update.md

 ## Examples

-The following example changes the role of a tenant in a multi-tenant organization from member to owner.
+The following example changes the role of a tenant in a multitenant organization from member to owner.

 ### Request